JoaoLSS/react-native-background-worker/README.md

 ## Motivation

 The react native community has some nice tools to work with background tasks, like [react-native-background-task](https://github.com/jamesisaac/react-native-background-task) and [react-native-background-fetch](https://github.com/transistorsoft/react-native-background-fetch), but those often offers some problems, as lack of maintenance, skipped tasks and so on.
 At the same time I liked so much the power and flexibility of WorkManager that I thought it would be awesome to bring those advantages into react native background tasks.
 So this is primarily a wrapper for the android work manager, with support for constrains, notification, persistence and much more, everything from the native side.
-For now this is heavily based on android's work manager and the react-native's headlessTask, apple has realeased BGTaskScheduler recently and I'm planning to look on that, but I sincerely don't know if this module could have a simmetric implementation on the iOS side.
+For now this is heavily based on android's work manager and the react-native's headlessTask.
+Apple has realeased BGTaskScheduler recently and I'm planning to look on that, but I sincerely don't know if this module could have a simmetric implementation on the iOS side.

 ## To Do